-Director, Center for the Art and Architectural History of Port Cities, Naples
+Center for the Art and Architectural History of Port Cities "La Capraia", Naples

-Sarah K. Kozlowski (BA Wheaton College, MA Williams College, PhD Yale University) is Associate Director of the Edith O’Donnell Institute of Art History at the University of Texas at Dallas and Director of the Centro per la Storia dell’Arte e dell’Architettura delle Città Portuali (Center for the Art and Architectural History of Port Cities), housed at the Museo e Real Bosco di Capodimonte in Naples.
+Sarah K. Kozlowski (BA Wheaton College, MA Williams College, PhD Yale University) is Associate Director and Head of Scholarly Research & Programs at the Edith O’Donnell Institute of Art History and Director of the Center for the Art and Architectural History of Port Cities "La Capraia", housed at the Museo e Real Bosco di Capodimonte in Naples.

 Kozlowski specializes in the art of medieval and Renaissance Italy and Europe.
 Her current work centers on Naples and southern Italy in its broader geographic and cultural contexts, exploring in particular how artworks’ materials, movements, and formats create meaning.
 In her research, teaching, and program building, she brings together close study of artworks, in all their material and historical complexities, and investigation of broader artistic patterns across time and place.